HIGHER-LEVEL DISEASE CONTROL*

 *Defined by simultaneous achievement of WP-NRS 0/1 & EASI 90; higher than WP-NRS ≥4 improvement and EASI 75.
 Itch & skin are clinical features of AD; other outcome measures may exist.

-While most studies focus on adequate control over itch and skin in AD, AbbVie is the first company to combine WP-NRS 0/1 and EASI 90 data as a primary endpoint—elevating what control could mean for AD.1,2,4,6,7‡
+While most studies focus on adequate control over itch and skin in AD, AbbVie is the first company to combine WP-NRS 0/1 & EASI 90 data as a primary endpoint in the Head-to-Head (H2H) Period of the LEVEL UP study—elevating what control could mean for AD.1-3,5,7,8*

 §n-value includes patients whose baseline WP-NRS is >1.

-LEVEL UP is an open-label, phase 3b/4, multicenter, randomized, 2-part, head-to-head, efficacy–assessor-blinded study that evaluated the safety and assessor-blinded efficacy of upadacitinib vs dupilumab in moderate to severe atopic dermatitis patients not adequately controlled with systemic therapy or when use of those therapies are inadvisable.2
+LEVEL UP is an open-label, phase 3b/4, multicenter, randomized, 2-part trial in moderate to severe atopic dermatitis patients not adequately controlled with systemic therapy or when use of those therapies are inadvisable.
+The H2H Period was a randomized, 16-week, efficacy-assessor-blinded study that evaluated the safety and assessor-blinded efficacy of upadacitinib vs dupilumab.

 DATA LIMITATIONS: